 So you’re back!
 Great!
 How did it go?
 Who is God to you?
 Were you surprised at what you really thought about God?
 I found that while I do hold many of my self-proclaimed beliefs to be true practically, I also view God as far away most of the time.
 I hear Him very faintly instead of loud and clear, and it makes me forget about Him sometimes.

-First, we must define God according to the truth we have discovered.
+First, we must define God according to the truth we have discovered in His Word.
 God is the Creator, the Provider, and the Almighty.
 He is Lord over all.
 He has made things a certain way, with complexity and order.
 One of those things is sex and gender.